hemingkx/hemingkx.github.io/_pages/about.md

 [2024.05] Got two papers accepted by ACL 2024.
 [2024.01] Released [Spec-Bench](https://sites.google.com/view/spec-bench/): a comprehensive benchmark for Speculative Decoding.
 [2024.01] Released our new [survey](https://arxiv.org/abs/2401.07851) 📖 on Speculative Decoding.
-[2024.01] Started my Ph.D. study at the [Natural Language Processing Group @PolyU](https://www4.comp.polyu.edu.hk/~cswjli/Group.html), The Hong Kong Polytechnic University, supervised by Prof. Wenjie Li.
+[2024.01] Started my Ph.D. study at the [NLP Group @ PolyU](https://polyunlp.github.io/), supervised by Prof. Wenjie Li.
 [2023.10] Got three papers accepted by EMNLP 2023.
 [2023.05] Got one short paper accepted by ACL 2023.
 [2022.05] Got one paper accepted by ACL 2022.